e-mission/e-mission-phone/README.md

 - The version of xcode used by the CI.
     - to install a particular version, use [xcode-select](https://www.unix.com/man-page/OSX/1/xcode-select/)
     - or this [supposedly easier to use repo](https://github.com/xcpretty/xcode-install)
-    - **NOTE**: the basic xcode install on Catalina was messed up for me due to a prior installation of command line tools.
-[These workarounds helped](https://github.com/nodejs/node-gyp/blob/master/macOS_Catalina.md).
 - git
 - Java 17.
 Tested with [OpenJDK 17 (Temurin) using AdoptOpenJDK](https://adoptium.net).
 - Always use [homebrew](https://brew.sh) in addition to CLI